duganchen/slackware-libretro/README.md

 	mkdir -p ~/.config/retroarch/{savefile,savestate}

-Then, start RetroArch. use the Online Updater to update everything, including the cores, shaders, assets, etc.
+Then, start RetroArch.
+Use the Online Updater to update everything, including the cores, shaders, assets, etc.

 ## A Note On GamePad Support